 Keep the checklist close at hand, and don’t be afraid to return to the table of contents if you feel like you’ve missed an item.
-If you can accomplish everything on this list, you’ll be primed for success during the holidays and into the new year.Table of Contents
+If you can accomplish everything on this list, you’ll be primed for success from Black Friday and Cyber Monday (BFCM) all the way through the New Year.

 Research & Inventory